azadbolour/boardgame/BACKLOG.md

   So production code should be compiled with profiling.
   Just understand the memory and performance differences for this application.

-- Representation of game in Haskell currently uses a single data structure for the game as a whole and the game's state.
-Separate these two concerns.

 - Validate all API input arguments.
 In particular, pointValues is currently not validated in the start game API call.